 You’ll also get a $200 annual travel credit, which must be redeemed through American Express Travel and paid for on your American Express Platinum Card.

-The travel credit is available by calendar year, so if you apply mid-way through the year you’ll get one $200 credit, and then you’ll get an additional $200 credit when the calendar changes over to a new year.
+The travel credit is available on your card anniversary, so if you apply mid-way through the year you’ll get one $200 credit, but then you’ll have to wait until mid-way through next year to get your next $200 credit.

 Hotel Program Memberships